OGBiggieCheese/OGBiggieCheese/README.md

  # Hey, I'm OGBiggieCheese

  <p> I'm a student based in Argentina, and I'm passionate about designing.
-Welcome to my GitHubProfile! </p>
+Welcome to my GitHub profile! </p>

  ## What I'm working on

- - 🚀 I'm currently working on the vidogame "Kyatsu!" and it's page, which is a MOBA videogame
+ - 🚀 I'm currently working on the vidogame "Kyatsu!",which is a MOBA videogame, and it's page
  - 📖 I'm currently learning C#
  - 💡 I'm always brainstorming and coming up with new project ideas